 I’m sure you’ve heard that Navigator for i added support to manage PTFs in the 7.2 release.
-This functionality is now also available on 7.1 and 6.1 via the December 2014 Navigator PTFs.
 I thought it was about time to review the PTF management capabilities you can now do from the browser.
 This is one more step along the way of providing function that was previously only available from System i Navigator into the Web console.

 PTF management in Navigator gives you the capability to display, load, apply, install, remove and clean up PTFs.
 You can also work with PTF groups.
 The PTF tasks are available under the Configuration and Service tasks in the navigation area, as the following screen capture shows:

 You will also want to be aware of the PTF tasks that you find under the All Tasks section within the Configuration and Service task.
 You will find the capability to display PTFs and PTF Groups as well as install PTFs, and the “Compare and Update” feature that was previously part of Management Central in System i Navigator.
 The following screen capture shows the PTF tasks under All Tasks: